punz321/Movie-Recommender/README.md

 - Added overview for every recommended movie
 - Need to make it look better

+## Day 8
+- Trying to improvise the expander so it looks seamless

 ### New Features List - (To be added)
 - ✅Add movie overview/description from TMDB along with the poster
 - ✅Show IMDb rating under each recommendation